Search

 By the way, if you’d like to learn a bit more about Malaysian cuisine, I’d also suggest one of these food tours in the city:

-Day 2 in Penang: The first stop on the second day in Penang is one of the most amazing Chinese temples in Malaysia – Kek Lok Si temple, which is actually one of the best places to visit in Malaysia as well.
+The first stop on the second day in Penang is one of the most amazing Chinese temples in Malaysia.
+It’s called Kek Lok Si temple and it is one of the best places to visit in Malaysia as well.
 Although it’s far from the centre (I recommend using Grab to get there!), it’s well worth it 🥰.

 Habitat is a small trail of about 1.6 km in the middle of nature.
-Entrance to Habitat is charged separately from the cable car fare, but it’s well worth it in my opinion!
+Entrance to Habitat is charged separately from the cable car fare, but it’s well worth it!

-Although it’s a bit off the beaten track in Penang, I highly recommend a visit to the Tanjung Bungah mosque, which looks like it’s floating on seawater.
+Although it’s a bit off the beaten track in Penang, I recommend visiting the Tanjung Bungah mosque.
+It looks like it’s floating on seawater.

-Relatively close by, you can also enjoy a swim at Batu Ferringhi Beach.
-Afterwards, you can always take the opportunity to visit the Batu Ferringhi night market.
+Close by, you can also enjoy a swim at Batu Ferringhi Beach.
+Afterwards, visit the Batu Ferringhi night market.

-💡 EXTRA TIP: If you have more days available to visit Penang, I suggest adding a day in Penang National Park to your itinerary, for example.
-In the meantime, you can also read all my tips and a more detailed Penang itinerary here.
+💡 EXTRA TIP: If you have more days available to visit Penang, add a day in Penang National Park to your itinerary.
+In the meantime, you can also read all my tips and a more detailed guide on the best places to visit in Penang.

 Accommodation in Penang